kwencel/Graphs/README.md

 # Graphs
-An application for testing the speed of topological sorting and cycle finding algorithms in DAGs
+An application for testing the speed of topological sorting and cycle finding algorithms in DAGs.

 *DAG - Directed Acyclic Graph*